call handling workflow

 References

 [1] PATLive.
 (2024, September 6).
-The Ultimate Guide to Call Handling for Small Businesses.
+The Ultimate Guide to Call Handling for most local service businesses.
 Retrieved from https://www.patlive.com/blog/the-ultimate-guide-to-call-handling-for-small-businesses

 [2] Channels.
 (2021, June 7).
 What Is Call Handling + 5 Steps To Do It Perfectly.
 Retrieved from https://www.channels.app/blog/what-is-call-handling